J-Daniel-Bedoya/Phrases/README.md

-Este es el link de NETLIFY
+This is the NETLIFY link

 https://bespoke-sunshine-80c35e.netlify.app